surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.37.5-dev1 =
+= 3.37.5-1 =

-(2016/11/28) Added extra debugging messages in the BuddyPress user class methods.
+(2016/11/28) Fixed BuddyPress user page detection when current object is a post (Pro version).

 = 3.37.4-1 =